 Why you should layout your Star Schema using the Collie Methodology?

 There are a few reasons you should visually layout your data using the Collie Methodology.

-- Finally, filters only propagate in 1 direction in Power Pivot (in Excel version 2010/2013) and that is from the 1 side of the relationship to the many side of the relationship.
+- Finally, filters only propagate in 1 direction in the data model and that is from the 1 side of the relationship to the many side of the relationship.
 The Lookup tables are on the 1 side, so that means the filters always flow “down hill”.
-They do not/can not flow “up hill” automatically (but note this can be done with advanced DAX).
+They do not/cannot flow “up hill” automatically (but note this can be done with advanced DAX and also by editing a relationship in Power BI to make it bi-directional).
 So this layout gives you a visual clue which direction the filters will flow.

 Other best practices include: